-Martin Langford worked for the NSW Department of Education until 1998, at which time he left teaching to pursue his interest in poetry.
+Martin Langford (NSW) worked for the NSW Department of Education until 1998, at which time he left teaching to pursue his interest in poetry.
 For many years, he was active in the organisation of poetry events, directing three Australian Poetry Festivals (2001, 2004, 2006).
 He has published six books of poetry including The Human Project (Puncher & Wattmann, 2009) and Ground (P&W 2015).
-He is the editor of Harbour City Poems: Sydney in Verse 1788-2008 (P&W, 2009) and co-editor of the upcoming anthology, Contemporary Australian Poetry (tbp 2016).
+He is the editor of Harbour City Poems: Sydney in Verse 1788-2008 (P&W, 2009) and co-editor of the anthology, Contemporary Australian Poetry (P&W, 2016).
 Langford has been a poetry critic and essayist for Meanjin since 2011.
 He joined the Board in 2011 as a Foundation Board Member.

-Pradhima Shyamsunder is a Chartered Accountant with Big 4 experience who is passionate about the non-profit sector.
+Pradhima Shyamsunder (NSW) is a Chartered Accountant with Big 4 experience who is passionate about the non-profit sector.
 She has worked for Westmead Hospital, RACS, KPMG Sydney and volunteered with Palmera Projects.
 Her experience includes financial management, management accounting, budget/forecast preparation, budget monitoring and control, procurement, contract management, strategic planning, financial accounting and reporting, policy and procedure audits and improvements, management of large teams, cash flow forecasts, detailed analysis of financial reports, board presentations, fixed asset management, acquisition accounting, management of client billing, technical accounting training and business development to acquire new business.
-Joined Board in 2013, currently Treasurer.
+Joined Board in 2013.

-Lucy Dougan is a widely published poet.
+Lucy Dougan (WA) is a widely published poet.
 Her first book, Memory Shell (Five Islands Press, 1998) won the Mary Gilmore Award.
 She has worked in arts administration and as a tertiary teacher of creative writing, literature and film.
 She has had poems commissioned for the Southern Forest Sculpture Walk at Northcliffe and for the reinterpretation of the Busselton Jetty, in collaboration with the sculptors Nicole and Alex Mickle.
 She is a former poetry editor of HEAT magazine.
 Her second collection, White Clay, was published by Giramondo in 2008.
 In 2006 the manuscript of White Clay won the Arts ACT Alec Bolton Award for an unpublished manuscript.
 She currently works for the Westerly Centre at UWA in a research and administration role and is poetry editor of the University of Canberra’s online journal Axon: Creative Explorations.
 Her PhD, concerning representations of Naples, was awarded in 2010.
 Her chapbooks Meanderthals (Web Del Sol) and Against Lawns (Picaro) were both published in 2011.
 Her new book, The Guardians, was published with Giramondo in 2015.
 Joined Board in 2015.